douglasr/connectiq-samples/README.md

 ## Repo Details
+It is assumed that you are using the most current (stable/non-beta) SDK and all attempts are made to ensure that the code on the 'master' branch will run on the most current SDK.
+When a project, library or code snippet is only for a given version of the SDK, it will be moved to a separate branch named for that particular major version (eg. sdk-1.4, sdk-2.0).
+The repo also has (or will have) branches for beta versions of the SDK, when new functionality is added to an upcoming SDK.

 The repo is broken into 6 sections; one section for each of the different project types (app, data field, watch face and widget) plus a section for "libraries" and a section for "code snippets".